CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

-Financial and on-chain data are notoriously noisy and can be presented differently across platforms.
+\textbf{Systematic Mitigation of Ambiguity:} Financial and on-chain data are notoriously noisy and can be presented differently across platforms.
 A primary focus of our quality control was the systematic elimination of ambiguity.
-We implemented several specific measures: \begin{itemize} \item \textbf{Source Specificity:} Questions explicitly name the required data source whenever possible (e.g., ``as reported on the protocol's official dashboard'', ``according to CoinGecko's API'', ``on the Etherscan token holder chart'').
-This prevents agents from using unreliable or outdated third-party articles. \item \textbf{Metric Definition:} We avoid ambiguity by defining metrics precisely.
-Questions avoid vague terms like ``market size'', ``users'', or ``trading activity''.
-For instance, instead of asking for ``market size'', a question will specify ``circulating market capitalization'' or ``Fully Diluted Valuation (FDV)''.
-Similarly, a query about ``users'' is refined to ``daily active addresses'', and ``trading activity'' is clarified as ``24-hour on-chain transaction volume''. \item \textbf{Temporal Bounding:} For questions involving time-sensitive data, clear timeframes are provided (e.g., ``in the last 24 hours'', ``during Q1 2024'').
-For highly volatile, real-time numerical answers, we establish clear tolerance ranges for evaluation (e.g., a $\pm 5\%$ margin for TVL figures) to account for minor fluctuations during the evaluation period. \end{itemize}
+We implemented several specific measures: \textbf{Source Specificity}: Questions explicitly name the required data source whenever possible (e.g., ``as reported on the protocol's official dashboard'', ``according to CoinGecko's API'', ``on the Etherscan token holder chart''). \textbf{Metric Definition}: We avoid ambiguity by defining metrics precisely.
+Questions avoid vague terms like ``market size'', ``users'', or ``trading activity''. \textbf{Temporal Bounding}: For questions involving time-sensitive data, clear timeframes are provided (e.g., ``in the last 24 hours'', ``during Q1 2024'').
+For highly volatile, real-time numerical answers, we establish clear tolerance ranges for evaluation (e.g., a $\pm 5\%$ margin for TVL figures) to account for minor fluctuations during the evaluation period.